vlang/v/vlib/x/json2/README.md

 ```

 ### Custom field names
-In `json`, you can specify the field name you're mapping into the struct field by specifying
-a `json:` tag.
-In `x.json2`, just simply cast the base field into a map (`as_map()`)
+Aside from using struct tags, you can also just simply cast the base field into a map (`as_map()`)
-and get the value of the field you wish to put into the struct/type.
+and access the field you wish to put into the struct/type.

 ```v ignore
 fn (mut p Person) from_json(f json2.Any) {